rhymas/mlh-demo-map/README.md

 # mlh-demo-map

-a map of cities for mlh
+a map of cities for mlh during local day 2019 in kano city Nigeria